J-Rebs/J-Rebs.github.io/index.md

 ## About Me

 Hey!
 I'm Joe.
-I used to work as an international tax consultant, and now I'm a current Computer Science Master’s student at Columbia University with an expected graduation of December 2023.
+I used to work as a Senior Transfer Pricing consultant, and now, I'm a current MS in Computer Science student at Columbia University with expected graduation in December 2023.
 I also have a Bachelor’s in International Economics with a concentration that dealt with financial economics.
 My prior work dealt with a lot of Excel and financial reporting data, which got me interested in how computer science could help make my job more efficient.

 After doing some work around VBA automation, I decided to go back to school to improve my formal computer science training.
 Studying computer science, I have grown curious how business and society can bridge the gap between things like databases and machine learning and people working in other areas who could benefit from such tools but who might be hesitant to give them a try.
 Outside of computer science, you can probably find me trying every single coffee shop in New York, trying to pick up a bit of a new language here or there, and learning how to be a better cook and baker.

 ## About My Advisor

 Eugene Wu is an Associate Professor of Computer Science at Fu Foundation School of Engineering and Applied Science at Columbia University.
 He develops systems and algorithms for modern interactive data analysis.
 His research focuses on the full interactive data analysis stack: from data cleaning and preparation, to scalable systems for interactive exploration interfaces, to automatic interface generation, to explanation tools that help explain anomalies encountered during data analysis.
 His current project is the Data Visualization Management System, which integrates concepts from database research, such as declarative languages, query optimization, and lineage, with interactive visualizations, making it easier to design, architecture, build, and scale rich visual data exploration systems.